-May calls for Brexit talks to ‘intensify’ after EU summit
+EU leaders reach migration agreement in marathon talks

 -

+The talks began on Thursday evening and concluded shortly after 4.30am local time (3.30am BST) when the leaders of the 28 countries agreed to take "more action upstream".

+Speaking just after 5am, Theresa May continued: "We have come to positive conclusions, a lot of them around what the United Kingdom has been encouraging for some time, which is taking more action upstream in countries of origin so that we can ensure that people aren't having to make and aren't making these very dangerous journeys, often travelling many miles, often at the hands of the people smugglers and making the dangerous trips across the Mediterranean where we still see some people dying."

-Theresa May called for Brexit talks to “accelerate and intensify” after she left a stormy European Union summit dominated by the migration crisis.
+Also at the meeting, the Prime Minister called for Brexit talks to “accelerate and intensify” after she left a stormy European Union summit dominated by the migration crisis.

 The Prime Minister used the summit to issue a stark warning to EU leaders about the risk to their citizens’ safety if a Brexit deal on security was not reached and indicated the negotiations on the UK’s exit were about to enter a new phase with the publication of the Government’s long-awaited White Paper.